nicholasadamou/cloud-tools/README.md

 ## Why Did I Build _Cloud Tools_?

 In preparation for the [AWS Solutions Architect Associate](https://aws.amazon.com/certification/certified-solutions-architect-associate/?ch=sec&sec=rmg&d=1) exam, I sought to apply my Amazon AWS knowledge to a real-world project.
 This endeavor not only reinforces my understanding of AWS services but also provides a tangible showcase of my skills in designing and implementing cloud-based solutions.
-By building _Cloud_, I can demonstrate my ability to architect a scalable, efficient, and secure system, highlighting the practical application of the concepts I've learned.
+By building _Cloud Tools_, I can demonstrate my ability to architect a scalable, efficient, and secure system, highlighting the practical application of the concepts I've learned.

 ## System Architecture